clouddevopsautomation/Linux/Linux.md

 -l 	A long listing showing memory-related information

 Example
-# ps -ef
+#ps -ef
-# ps –u sumit
+#ps –u sumit
-# ps –a
+#ps –a
-# ps –e
+#ps –e
-# ps -A – ps command will report a snapshot of the current processes.
+#ps -A – ps command will report a snapshot of the current processes.
 To select all processes use the -A
-# ps -Al – Show Long Format Output
+#ps -Al – Show Long Format Output
-# ps -AlF – To turn on extra full mode (it will show command line arguments passed to process):
+#ps -AlF – To turn on extra full mode (it will show command line arguments passed to process):
-# ps axu – Print All Process On The Server
+#ps axu – Print All Process On The Server
-# ps -U vivek -u vivek u – See Every Process Running As User Vivek
+#ps -U admin -u admin u – See Every Process Running As User admin
-# ps -p 55977 -o comm= – Display The Name of PID 55977
+#ps -p 55977 -o comm= – Display The Name of PID 55977
-# ps -auxf | sort -nr -k 4 | head -10 – Find Out The Top 10 Memory Consuming Process
+#ps -auxf | sort -nr -k 4 | head -10 – Find Out The Top 10 Memory Consuming Process
-# ps -auxf | sort -nr -k 3 | head -10 – Find Out top 10 CPU Consuming Process
+#ps -auxf | sort -nr -k 3 | head -10 – Find Out top 10 CPU Consuming Process

 # $! – Store the PID of the last background jobs

-# echo $$  – To Know the PID of current Shell
+echo $$  – To Know the PID of current Shell

-# echo $SHELL – To Know the Current Shell
+echo $SHELL – To Know the Current Shell
-# System process easily identifies the ? in the TTY coloumn.

 # Mechanism of Process Creation
 Fork
 Exec
 Wait

-& and nohup – Ruunning jobs in background
+# & and nohup – Ruunning jobs in background
-# nohup sort emp.lst $
+nohup sort emp.lst $

-nice – Job execution with low priority
+# nice – Job execution with low priority

 Kernel decides how much processor time is required for a process based on the nice value.
 Possible nice value range is: -20 to 20.
 A process that has a nice value of -20 is very high priority.
 The process that has a nice value of 20 is very low priority.

-Use ps axl to display the nice value of all running process as shown below.
+#Use ps axl to display the nice value of all running process as shown below.
-# ps axl
+#ps axl

-# nice command is used with & operator to reduce the priority of jobs
+#nice command is used with & operator to reduce the priority of jobs

-# nice script.sh &
+#nice script.sh &

-# ./nice-test.sh &                             Default the nice value of 0
+#./nice-test.sh &                             Default the nice value of 0

-# nice -10 ./nice-test.sh &            Nice value is 10                 Low priority.
+#nice -10 ./nice-test.sh &            Nice value is 10                 Low priority.

-# nice –10 ./nice-test.sh &          Nice value is -10                High priority.
+#nice –10 ./nice-test.sh &          Nice value is -10                High priority.

-Kill – killing the process
+# Kill – killing the process

-# kill PID
+#kill PID

-# kill PID1 PID2 PID3
+#kill PID1 PID2 PID3

-# kill $i – Killing the last background process
+#kill $i – Killing the last background process

-# kill –s KILL PID – recommended way for killing (SIGKILL)
+#kill –s KILL PID – recommended way for killing (SIGKILL)

-# kill -9 PID – same as above but not recommended.
+#kill -9 PID – same as above but not recommended.
 (SIGKILL)

-# kill -9 $$  -$$ store the PID of current shell
+#kill -9 $$  -$$ store the PID of current shell

-# kill –s KILL 0 – kill all the process including the login shell.
+#kill –s KILL 0 – kill all the process including the login shell.

-# kill –l – To View the list of all signal names and numbers that are available on your machine.
+#kill –l – To View the list of all signal names and numbers that are available on your machine.

-# kill %1 – Kill first background jobs
+#kill %1 – Kill first background jobs

-Jobs
+# Jobs
-List the background jobs in following fashion
+# List the background jobs in following fashion

 [3] +       running                                command

 [1] –        running                                command

 [2]          running                                command

-bg – Convert Jobs to background
+# bg – Convert Jobs to background

-# if you have invoked a command and the prompt has not yet return, you can suspend the job by pressing Ctrl-Z. Observe that job has not been terminated yet; its onl y suspended (“stopped”).
+#if you have invoked a command and the prompt has not yet return, you can suspend the job by pressing Ctrl-Z. Observe that job has not been terminated yet; its onl y suspended (“stopped”).
 Now you can use bg command to push the current foreground job in the background.

-# bg %2 – Sends second job to background
+#bg %2 – Sends second job to background

-# bg %sort – Sends sort job to background
+#bg %sort – Sends sort job to background

-fg – bring background job to foreground
+# fg – bring background job to foreground

-# fg – To bring most recent job to forground
+#fg – To bring most recent job to forground

-# fg %1 – Bring First job to foreground
+#fg %1 – Bring First job to foreground

-# fg %2 – Bring second job to foreground
+#fg %2 – Bring second job to foreground

-# fg %sort – Bring sort job to foreground
+#fg %sort – Bring sort job to foreground

-at – On time execution
+# at – On time execution

-# at 14:08
+#at 14:08

-at > script.sh
+#at > script.sh
 [ctrl-d]

-Batch – execute when system resources are available
+# Batch – execute when system resources are available

-# batch < script.sh
+#batch < script.sh

-Cron – Schedule and run jobs periodically
+# Cron – Schedule and run jobs periodically

-# crontab –e – To Edit the cron tab
+#crontab –e – To Edit the cron tab

-# crontab –l – To Display the cron tab
+#crontab –l – To Display the cron tab

-# crontab cron.tx – cron.txt contains cron commands
+#crontab cron.tx – cron.txt contains cron commands

-# crontab –r – To Remove the cron
+#crontab –r – To Remove the cron

-Format of crontab – TODO
+# Format of crontab – TODO

-Customizing the environment
+# Customizing the environment

 # set – set statemtent display a complete list of all environment variable
 # PATH =$PATH:/usr/xpg4/bin – Adding new value to old values